 103

-Bathtub Bug Workaround + Update https://simsbunker.com/2020/08/15/bathtub-bug-workaround-update/ Sat, 15 Aug 2020 19:56:52 +0000 http://simsbunker.com/?p=91 After walking away for a day because I was frustrated about the tub issue, I ended up getting on the Sims 4 Reddit Discord and asking them what to do because my Sims are forever gonna be stinky and unhappy without a bathtub.
+Bathtub Bug Workaround + Update http://simsbunker.com/2020/08/15/bathtub-bug-workaround-update/?utm_source=rss&utm_medium=rss&utm_campaign=bathtub-bug-workaround-update Sat, 15 Aug 2020 19:56:52 +0000 http://simsbunker.com/?p=91 After walking away for a day because I was frustrated about the tub issue, I ended up getting on the Sims 4 Reddit Discord and asking them what to do because my Sims are forever gonna be stinky and unhappy without a bathtub.

 After debugging and repairing the game (the latter took ages), toggling the off the grid lot trait on and off, putting the tub in household storage and back again, we determined not being able to use the tub off grid except to wash the dog was a new bug.
 Someone suggested I try gathering water or snow, so I did both and it gave me enough stored water to bathe everyone.